redhat-cip/dci-openshift-agent/README.md

   make sure the manifest looks correct
 - Is the bootstrap VM coming up? e.g. `sudo virsh list --all` should list a VM named `*-bootstrap` about 5-10 minutes after you started the run
-- Is the bootstrap VM getting IP address from the `baremetal` network?
+- Is the bootstrap VM getting an IP address from the `baremetal` network?
 Run `virsh console <bootstrap VM>` and a linux login prompt should be visible, hit `<Enter>` and it should show 2 IP addresses: a DHCP one as per your configuration, and a static `172.22.0.22` on the `provisioning` network
-- Is your bootstrap VM up coming up correctly?
+- Is your bootstrap VM coming up correctly?
 You can `ssh core@172.22.0.2` and check the status of the pods running on the system by `sudo podman ps`.
   You should see (after a few minutes) some pods named `ironic-{api,conductor,inspector}`